jsuarezruiz/awesome-xamarin-forms/README.md

 - [Xam.Plugin.SimpleAppIntro ★140](https://github.com/galadril/Xam.Plugin.SimpleAppIntro): Just a nice and simple AppIntro for your Xamarin Forms project.
 - [Xam.Plugin.SimpleStaticMap ★1](https://github.com/galadril/Xam.Plugin.SimpleStaticMap): Just a nice and simple static map component that uses the Static Maps api from Google for your Xamarin Forms project.
 - [Xam.Plugin.SimpleColorPicker ★8](https://github.com/galadril/Xam.Plugin.SimpleColorPicker):  Just a nice and simple ColorPicker for your Xamarin Forms project.
+- [Xamarin.RisePlugin.Floatingactionbutton ★19](https://github.com/cemozguraA/Xamarin.RisePlugin.Floatingactionbutton): Xamarin.Forms FloatingActionButton.
+If you want, you can add sub-elements and use it in 5 different ways.
 - [Xam.Views.NepaliDatePicker ★3](https://github.com/solo-developer/Xam.Views.NepaliDatePicker): Nepali Date Picker for Xamarin.Forms.
 - [XamFormsSkiaEntry ★5](https://github.com/michaelstonis/XamFormsSkiaEntry): Simple Entry for Xamarin.Forms using SkiaSharp.
 - [XFColorPickerControl ★25](https://github.com/UdaraAlwis/XFColorPickerControl): An interactive and responsive Color Picker Control for Xamarin.Forms based on SkiaSharp!